-Still further, advertising objects 510 include the text and graphics that may be presented at ad partition 280 presented on the monitor screen as shown in FIG. 3b.
+Still further, in accordance with the method of the present invention, advertising objects 510 include the text and graphics that may be presented at ad partition 280 presented on the monitor screen as shown in FIG. 3b.

 Finally, the object family includes page template objects 500.
 Page template objects 500 are designed to define the components of the full screen presented to the viewer.
 Particularly, page template objects 500 include the entry point to a screen, the name of the page format objects which specify the various partitions a screen will have and the page element object that contain the display data and partitioning parameters for the page.